kosyfrances/heroku_log_drain_elk_stack/README.md

 $ git clone https://github.com/andela-kanyanwu/heroku_log_drain_elk_stack.git
 $ cd heroku_log_drain_elk_stack/
 ```
-**Set up the EC2 instance**
+**Update settings in the repository locally**
-- Spin up an EC2 instance and ssh into it.
-Refer to AWS documentation for guidance.
+- Look for `prod_inventory.ini` file in the root of the project and change the IP address on it to that of your EC2 instance.
-- Change the IP address on the `prod_inventory.ini` file to that of your instance.
+- Look for `vars.yml` file in the root of the project and change the values of the variables to yours.

-- Update the variables in `vars.yml` file with your variables.
+**Run the project against the EC2 instance**
 - Run the following in your local machine against the instance.
 ```
 $ ansible-playbook -i prod_inventory.ini --private-key=<PATH TO YOUR PRIVATE KEY> -u ubuntu playbook.provision.yml